feveal/Tablet-VINSA-1060-Plus-Linux-Driver/README.md

 - The "[" and "]" buttons expand and contract the working area in mouse mode.

 ## ✨ Features V2
--  Fixed issue where entering the top media area would cause the cursor to jump to the bottom of the screen.
+-  Fixed issue where entering the top media area would cause the cursor jump to the bottom screen.
 -  Full pressure support (8192 levels)
 -  Adjustable sensitivity settings
 -  Mouse/Tablet mode toggle (B button)